nirkov/University-Registration-System/README.md

-# ActorsThreadPool
+## ActorsThreadPool
-Thread Pool Of Actors And Actions To Execute
+# Thread Pool Of Actors And Actions To Execute
+Open the "pom" file.